zachj1582/vanillajs-1-afternoon/Part2/README.md

 <code>Detailed Instructions</code>
 </summary>

 - Inside of `index.html` we need to assign an id to each `section` inside of the `main` tag.
-The id's should match the suite, that each section is displaying.
+The id's should match the suit that each section is displaying.
   - The first one should have an id of `diamonds`, second `clubs`, third `hearts`, fourth `spades`.
 - Create a `button` under the `input`s.
-The button should be given two properties, and id of `btn`, and an `onClick` equal ot `setCard()`.
+The button should be given two properties, an id of `btn`, and an `onclick` equal to `setCard()`.
 We have not made that function yet, but we will.
 - Inside of `index.js` we need to create a function called `setCard`.
 This function will not take in any parameters.
   - We are going to use `getElementById` and `idInput.value` to select the element we want.
-  - `idInput.value` is equal to what ever the user has typed into the input, at the time of the button click.
-Its type is a string, so we can pass it into the `getElementById()` as the argument since it also expects a string. store the result into a variable called `card`.
+  - `idInput.value` is equal to whatever the user has typed into the input at the time of the button click.
+Its type is a string, so we can pass it into the `getElementById()` as the argument since it also expects a string.
+Store the result into a variable called `card`.
   - Provided the user typed in the id correctly it should return the element with the correct id.
-Lets `console.log(card)` the results so we can make sure its working properly.
+Lets `console.log(card)` so we can make sure its working properly.
-  - Now type in a card suite into the first input and click the button.
+  - Now, type in a card suit into the first input and click the button.
 You should see a `console.log` of the correct element.

 </details>